khushi-blip/PLANT-DISEASE-DETECTION-USING-CNN/README.md

 # 🌿 Plant Disease Detector

-A deep learning based web application that detects potato plant diseases from leaf images using a custom Convolutional Neural Network (CNN).
+A deep learning based web application that detects plant leaf diseases from leaf images using a custom Convolutional Neural Network (CNN).
-The system can identify:
+The system can identify diseased and healthy plant leaves using AI-powered image classification.

-- ✅ Healthy
-- ⚠️ Early Blight
-- 🔴 Late Blight

 The project combines TensorFlow/Keras, Flask, and a modern frontend UI to provide real-time disease prediction directly from uploaded plant leaf images.